What's inside this article:

 - Specify details like the location or date.

-For every photo, add a caption in the Caption box.
-The default English caption is automatically prefilled here.
-However, you need to craft a custom caption in your local language.
-Your custom caption will only be shown in the current Photo gallery and won't overwrite the default caption.
+We recommend that you add a caption for every photo in the Caption box.
+The default English caption is automatically prefilled.
+You need to create a custom caption in your local language.
+Your custom caption only appears in the current gallery and does not overwrite the default caption.

 - (A): Metadata: The metadata for the image.